zowe/perf-timing/.github/ISSUE_TEMPLATE/feature-proposal.md

 ### Workarounds

-If a work around for the problem exists, clearly describe that here.
+- If a work around for the problem exists, clearly describe that here.
 Otherwise, omit this section.

 ## Solution

 A clear and concise description of what the proposed solution is.
 Ex.
 I would like this package to do [...]

+### Use Cases
+- I can now do x using y
+- I am able to see this metric.

 ### Proposed Infrastructure